Sukuma language: Phonology

 It is not clear whether //c ɟ// should better be considered as stops or affricates as //tʃ dʒ// or whether they are even palatal.

 Syllables are V or CV.
 There are four tones on short vowels: high, low, rising, and falling.

 Orthography

 Its orthography uses Roman script without special letters, which resembles that used for Swahili, and has been used for Bible translations and in religious literature.

 Grammar

 The following description is based on the JinaKɪɪya dialect.
 One of the characteristics of that dialect is that the noun-class prefixes subject to Dahl's Law have been levelled to voiced consonants and so they no longer alternate.

 Noun concord

 Sukuma noun-class prefixes are augmented by pre-prefixes a-, ɪ-, ʊ-, which are dropped in certain constructions.
-The noun classes and the agreement that they trigger are as follows, with attested forms in other dialects being added in parentheses:
+The noun classes and the agreement that they trigger (Note: Adjectival concord, possessive suffixes on nouns, subject and object suffixes on verbs, and the agreeing form of -mô 'one', -βɪ̀lɪ́ 'two', and 'this') are as follows, with attested forms in other dialects being added in parentheses:

 (For compatibility, //j// is transcribed y.)